EstelleKlevenz/docana-emi-25/README.md

 ### Long post vs. Summary

-For the EMI scores on the summaries we found values that are significantly deviating from the base EMI score we obtained.
+For the EMI scores on the summaries we found values that are clearly deviating from the base EMI score we obtained.
 This can be explained as firstly, the shorter the post, the weightier the words, therefore the more unstable and fluctuating are the scores.
 Secondly, a summary does not have to be written with the same attitude as the long post.
 It is often written with another intention than being a neutral summary and therefore has a different rhetoric.
 Especially after a long and content-wise potentially serious post, a summary could be phrased more unserious.
 Or the other way around: a detailed personal experience is summarised with a pointed fact.
 This could exlain how for r/depression the EMI on the summaries gives a slightly positive averaged EMI score, whereas the main EMI score is on the negative side (see Figure 8).

 ### Original vs. Customized Keyword Lists